Seunghyeok8745/quiz_app_project/README.md

-# weather_dashboard_project (Dynamic Web App Project)
+# Quiz_app_project (Dynamic Web App Project)

-Weather Dashboard project that showcases weather forecast information with HTML5, custom CSS, and ES6+ JavaScript.
+Quiz App project that showcases quiz with trivia with HTML5, custom CSS, and ES6+ JavaScript.

 By Seunghyeok Kim